Finland: Sports

 Finland's men's national ice hockey team is ranked as one of the best in the world.
-The team has won four world championships (1995, 2011, 2019 and 2022) and one Olympic gold medal (2022).
+The team has won five world championships (1995, 2011, 2019, 2022 and 2026) and one Olympic gold medal (2022).

 Various sporting events are popular in Finland.
 Pesäpallo, the Finnish equivalent of American baseball, is the national sport of Finland, although the most popular sport in terms of spectators is ice hockey.
 Other popular sports include athletics, cross-country skiing, ski jumping, football, volleyball, and basketball.
 Association football is the most played team sport in terms of the number of players in the country.
 Finland's national basketball team has received widespread public attention.

 In terms of medals and gold medals won per capita, Finland is the best-performing country in Olympic history.
 Finland first participated as a nation in its own right at the Olympic Games in 1908.
 At the 1912 Summer Olympics, three gold medals were won by the original "Flying Finn" Hannes Kolehmainen.
 In the 1920s and '30s, Finnish long-distance runners dominated the Olympics, with Paavo Nurmi winning a total of nine Olympic gold medals and setting 22 official world records between 1921 and 1931.
 Nurmi is often considered the greatest Finnish sportsman and one of the greatest athletes of all time.
 The 1952 Summer Olympics were held in Helsinki.

 The javelin throw event has brought Finland nine Olympic gold medals, five world championships, five European championships, and 24 world records.
 Finland also has a notable history in figure skating.
 Finnish skaters have won 8 world championships and 13 junior world cups in synchronized skating.

 Finnish competitors have achieved significant success in motorsport.
 In the World Rally Championship, Finland has produced eight world champions, more than any other country.
 In Formula One, Finland has won the most world championships per capita, with Keke Rosberg, Mika Häkkinen and Kimi Räikkönen all having won the title.

 Some of the most popular recreational sports and activities include Nordic walking, running, cycling and skiing.
 Floorball is the most popular youth and workplace sport.